bazelbuild/bazel-blog/_posts/2019-09-29-intellij-bazel-sync.md

     └── workspace.xml
 ```

-`.ijwb` ,or `.aswb`/`.clwb` for Android Studio and CLion respectively, is known
+`.ijwb` is known as the **project directory**.
+It contains metadata about the
-as the **project directory**.
-It contains metadata about the project that
+project that bridges Bazel and IntelliJ project models.
+For Android Studio and
-bridges Bazel and IntelliJ project models.
+CLion, this directory is `.aswb` and `.clwb` respectively.

 Let's investigate the components of this directory individually.